HL7/fhircast-docs/input/pagecontent/3-2-6-syncComplete.md

 A `SyncSuccess` MAY be sent by the Hub when all subscribers have either:
 1. Responded to a context change event with a 200.
-2. Responded to a context change event with a 202, followed by a SyncComplete.
+2. Responded to a context change event with a 202, followed by a SyncSuccess.

-`SyncComplete` is not used when a Subscriber responds to an `*-update` or `*-select` event.
+`SyncSuccess` is not used when a Subscriber responds to an `*-update` or `*-select` event.

 ### Context